EyeOS: Professional edition

 A Professional Edition of eyeOS was launched on September 15, 2011, as an operating system for businesses.
 It uses a new version number and was released under version 1.0 instead of continuing with the next version number in the open source project.
-The Professional Edition retains the web desktop interface used by the open source version, while targeting enterprise users.
-A host of new features designed for enterprises like file sharing and synchronization (called eyeSync), Active Directory/LDAP connectivity, system wide administration controls and a local file execution tool called eyeRun were introduced.
-A new suite of Web Apps (A mail client, calendar, instant messaging and collaboration tools) was also introduced, specific to the enterprise edition for the web desktop.
-With the eyeOS Professional Edition 1.1, a to-do task manager tool, Citrix XenApp integration and a Facebook like 'wall' for collaboration were introduced.
+The Professional Edition retains the web desktop interface used by the open source version while targeting enterprise users.
+A host of new features designed for enterprises, like file sharing and synchronization (called eyeSync), Active Directory/LDAP connectivity, system-wide administration controls, and a local file execution tool called eyeRun were introduced.
+A new suite of Web Apps (a mail client, calendar, instant messaging, and collaboration tools) was also introduced, specific to the enterprise edition for the web desktop.
+With eyeOS Professional Edition 1.1, a to-do task manager tool, Citrix XenApp integration, and a Facebook like 'wall' for collaboration were introduced.